 - Design and production of an exhibition room sheet

-- Design and production of an e-catalogue which is shared on social media and the Craft ACT website.
+- Design and production of a printed and e-catalogue which is shared on social media and the Craft ACT website.
 A printed copy of the catalogue will be provided free of charge to participating artists.

 - Marketing and promotion of the exhibition including: design and distribution of e-invitations, an active social media campaign, website listing and electronic direct marketing to media, industry and government organisations

 What is the exhibitor responsible for?

 - Transportation and transit insurance to and from the Gallery

 - Installation assistance